“Perseverance is not a long race; it is many short races one after the other.” –Walter Elliot

 Factors guiding the new trends in supply chain design and performance:

-- Need for advance planning – Advanced demand planning systems help companies to create an efficient customer focussed mindset without sacrificing operational efficiency.
+- Need for advance planning – Advanced demand planning systems help companies to create an efficient customer focused mindset without sacrificing operational efficiency.

 - The globalisation of business landscape – has brought with it an ever complex and changing socio-political barriers to deal with.
 Hence a well thought of supply chain network which can optimise the positive effects of the socio-political-economic flux and mitigate the its negative effects is the call of the day to smoothen a cost-effective flow of materials through these “complex web of networks”